tonebase/tonebase-interviews-fs-fe/README.md

 ### 1. What made you interested in/choose React as a framework?
 Was it a choice you made?
 Regardless, what is the one thing you enjoy most about it compared to other frameworks you've used and what is one thing you dislike about it?

 I didn't choose to use React - it's part of the Thinkful curriculum where I learned full stack web development.
 I don’t have experience with any other frameworks so I can't compare, but I have been enjoying writing functional components with hooks.
 It's just quicker and simpler to write than class components.
+Even so, the structure of a React component is pretty simple and easy to get started with.

-This probably isn't so much a problem with React, but with frameworks in general, but there is a lot of extra code, obviously necesssary.
-React is great for larger projects, especially where you can re-use components but in the small-scale projects I've been working on to learn three.js, I've been writing in raw html and js.
-With all of the extra code out of the way, it's easier to pinpoint where issues are and get an understanding of an entire project more quickly.
+This probably isn't so much a problem with React, but with frameworks in general: there is a lot of extra code, obviously necessary.
+React is great for large projects but in the small-scale projects I've been working on to learn three.js, I've been writing in raw html and js.
+With all of the extra code out of the way, it's easier to pinpoint where issues are and peek through an entire project.
 Personally, I've also had some trouble finding good learning resources for three.js online, so I opted not to use React in case anyone interested in learning finds my three.js projects helpful.

 ### 2. Why do the component names in JSX start with capital letters?

 Components that start with lower-case letters default to html elements.
-Hence, <button> refers to the actual html element.
-If you have a custom button component you've made, you could name it 'Button', so if you use <Button>, React will use your custom component.
+Hence, ```<button>``` refers to the actual html element.
+If you have a custom button component you've made, you could name it 'Button', so if you use ```<Button>```, React will use your custom component.

 ### 3. What are the main types of components you can render in React?
 When do you choose one over the other?

 The main types are class and functional components.
 Functional components are lighter, simpler, thus easier to write.
-They're best used if the component is purely visual, but with React hooks, you can implement features that are normally present in class components, such as state and lifecycle methods with useEffect().
+They're best used if the component is purely visual, but with React hooks, you can implement features that are normally present in class components, such as state and lifecycle methods with ```useEffect()```.

 I can't say I know of any specific features functional components + hooks lack vs class components.
 I've begun defaulting to functional components and if there's something I need that React hooks can't cover, I'd switch to class components.
 So far I haven't run into that issue.